thin-edge/thin-edge.io/docs/src/references/cli/index.md

     -V, --version                    Print version information

 SUBCOMMANDS:
-    cert          Create and manage device certificate
-    config        Configure Thin Edge
-    connect       Connect to connector provider
-    disconnect    Remove bridge connection for a provider help          Print this message or the help of the given subcommand(s) init          Initialize Thin Edge
+  init             Initialize Thin Edge cert             Create and manage device certificate config           Configure Thin Edge connect          Connect to cloud provider disconnect       Remove bridge connection for a provider reconnect        Reconnect command, calls disconnect followed by connect refresh-bridges  Refresh all currently active mosquitto bridges upload           Upload files to the cloud mqtt             Publish a message on a topic and subscribe a topic help             Print this message or the help of the given subcommand(s)
-    mqtt          Publish a message on a topic and subscribe a topic reconnect     Reconnect command, calls disconnect followed by connect
 ```